Skip to main content

 • Employer's pension contribution

-2. Click the ‘Cog/Gear’ icon in the lower left corner to open the ‘Forecast Settings
+2. Click the Cog/Gear icon in the lower left corner of the forecast.

 5. Fill out the following fields:

-The Balance Sheet liability account the collected tax will be accumulating in.
+2. Posting to: The Balance Sheet liability account, where the collected tax will be accumulating.

-Not Allowed: If calculated taxes are negative, a refund will not be issued to the cash account the tax is being paid from.
+2. Not Allowed: If calculated taxes are negative, a refund will not be issued to the cash account from which the tax is being paid.
 Instead, the negative balance will be carried forward to offset future positive calculated tax values.

 2. The formula builder will open.
 You can type in the name of an account, heading, or metric (such as Earnings Before Tax) to include it as a variable in your formula.